dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

 Now let's write our workflow in the `Promo` folder.
+We’ll create new `LaunchGameWorkflow.swift`, and remove the `Stub.swift`.
 All workflows should inherit from the `Workflow` base class.
 And since we start at the `Root` scope, initial actionable item type should be the `RootActionableItem`.

 ```swift
 import RIBs